Aperrett/TAF/README.md

 This will also start the TAF container for you.

-To build the TAF to use in a Docker conatainer and to use Selenium Grid Docker use the following script in terminal:
+To build the TAF to use in a Docker conatainer and to use Selenium grid Docker use the following script in terminal:

 ./Start_TAF_With_Selenium_Grid.sh